nsrau/azure-docs.it-it/articles/data-lake-analytics/data-lake-analytics-use-window-functions.md

             ORDER BY <identifier, > …[n] [ASC|DESC]
         ) AS <alias>

-**Note**
+**Notes**

-- La prima riga in qualsiasi set ha un valore PERCENT\_RANK pari a 0.
+- The first row in any set has a PERCENT_RANK of 0.
-- I valori NULL vengono considerati come i valori più bassi possibile.
+- NULL values are treated as the lowest possible values.
-- È necessario specificare la clausola ORDER BY per calcolare PERCENT\_RANK.
+- You must specify the ORDER BY clause to calculate PERCENT_RANK.
-- CUME\_DIST è simile alla funzione PERCENT\_RANK
+- CUME_DIST is similar to the PERCENT_RANK function

-L'esempio seguente usa la funzione PERCENT\_RANK per calcolare il percentile della latenza per ogni query all'interno di un parametro Vertical.
+The following example uses the PERCENT_RANK function to compute the latency percentile for each query within a vertical.

-La clausola PARTITION BY viene specificata per il partizionamento delle righe nel set di risultati in base a Vertical.
-La clausola ORDER BY nella clausola OVER ordina le righe in ogni partizione.
+The PARTITION BY clause is specified to partition the rows in the result set by the vertical.
+The ORDER BY clause in the OVER clause orders the rows in each partition.

-Il valore restituito dalla funzione PERCENT\_RANK rappresenta il rango della latenza delle query in un parametro Vertical come percentuale.
+The value returned by the PERCENT_RANK function represents the rank of the queries’ latency within a vertical as a percentage.

     @result=